Maidenhead Rotary Club

 PolioPlus - Rotary International's Worldwide Campaign

-Members of the club will be busy raising awareness of the battle against the disease for World Polio Day, on October 24, by planting thousands of purple crocuses in Maidenhead.
+Members of the club have raised awareness of the battle against the disease for World Polio Day by planting thousands of purple crocuses in Maidenhead.
 The colour signifies the purple dye used to mark the little fingers of children who have been vaccinated on mass immunisation days.
+Volunteers from the club have also travelled to India to help in vaccine programmes.

 Picture